A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Challenges and Future Direction

-In this survey, we provided a comprehensive review of recent MLLM-based frameworks for VRDU, systematically examining model architectures, multimodal representations, training and inference strategies, and datasets.
-We identified a clear evolution in design paradigms—from OCR-dependent pipelines to vision-centric, OCR-free approaches, and from isolated modality modelling to more integrated, instruction-driven frameworks.
-Despite notable progress in VRD-centric tasks, several critical challenges remain underexplored, particularly in real-world applications.
-These include:

-\paragraph{Synthetic Data.} In real-world, acquiring high-quality, manually curated datasets for new document collections is often costly.
-Leveraging synthetically generated datasets, as proposed by~\citet{david}, offers a cost-effective alternative to adapt target domain.
+\paragraph{Synthetic Data.} Acquiring high-quality, manually curated datasets for new document collections is often quite costly.
+Leveraging synthetically generated datasets offers a cost-effective alternative for adapting to the target domain ~\cite{ding2025syndoc,ding2026docs2synth}.
 For large-scale instruction-tuning, many frameworks generate instruction-response pairs using benchmarks, templates, or LLMs.
-However, these synthetic datasets often lack validation, resulting in low-quality or inaccurate pairs.
-Verification, particularly with LLMs as evaluators, is crucial to ensure data reliability.
+However, these synthetic datasets often lack validation, resulting in noise.
 Since synthetic data may not fully capture real user input, future research should prioritize human-in-the-loop and reinforcement learning approaches to improve authenticity and task relevance.

-\paragraph{Agent and Retrieval-Augmented Generation.} In real-world applications, document-centric tasks are knowledge-intensive and demand a high degree of trustworthiness to ensure reliable responses.
-Integrating external tools (e.g., PDF parsers, or retrievers) to produce intermediate outputs can enhance response accuracy.
-Nonetheless, future research should investigate a broader range of agent types and architectural innovations to address diverse formats, cross-domain scenarios, and fine-grained elements like charts and tables.